 Gen Meredith, an expert in public health assessment, intervention development and workforce capacity building explains contact tracing and its importance.
 Meredith can also speak to what will need to be done to recruit, train, and deploy contact tracers in New York.

 Sean Nicholson, professor of policy analysis and management and director of the Sloan Program in Health Administration, says that American hospitals are facing a financial crisis just when we need them the most during this unprecedented health crisis.
-Although a federal bailout is possible, private and government health insurers should step in to do their part.
-And they need to step in right now.

 Steven Osofsky, professor of wildlife health and health policy, is an expert on the transfer of disease between animals and humans, and has written for CNN about how to keep viruses in the wild from finding human hosts.
 His team works on launching and growing programs and policy initiatives that cut across regional and disciplinary boundaries to solve environmental and related health challenges.
 He is available to discuss such topics, as well as how we can prevent such things from happening again.